+The chief of process planning is
-The chief of process planning is to augment and modernize the business methods of a company.
-Process planning is planned to renovate design specification into manufacturing instructions and to make products within the function and quality specification at the least possible costs.

-This will result in reduced costs, due to fewer staff required to complete the same process, higher competence, by eradicating process steps such as loops and bottlenecks, greater precision, by including checkpoints and success measures to make sure process steps are completed precisely, better understanding by all employees to fulfill their department objectives.

-Process planning deals with the selection of the processes and the determination of conditions of the processes.
+- > To augment and modernize the business methods of a company. - ➤ To renovate design specification into manufacturing instructions and to make products within the function and quality specification at the least possible costs. - > To reduce costs, due to fewer staff required to complete the same process, higher competence, by eradicating process steps such as loops and bottlenecks, greater precision, by including checkpoints and success measures to make sure process steps are completed precisely, better understanding by all employees to fulfill their department objectives. - ➤ To deal with the selection of the processes and the determination of conditions of the processes.
 The particular operations and conditions have to be realized in order to change raw material into a specified shape.